 By Tony Attwood

-Perhaps the defining moment of Mr Wenger’s reign at Arsenal came right at the start – a moment which stopped the press publishing an appalling set of allegations, but also set for all time the anti-Wenger, anti-Arsenal agenda of the press.
+Perhaps the defining moment of Mr Wenger’s reign at Arsenal came right at the start – a moment which by his actions he not only stopped the press publishing an appalling set of allegations against him, but also set for all time the anti-Wenger, anti-Arsenal agenda of the press.

-Curiously it is something that the press and media can never mention, but it was a moment on day one of the manager’s time at Arsenal that showed not only who the new man was, but how he could outwit the media.
+Curiously it is something that the press and media have never since mentioned, but it was a moment which started on day one of the manager’s time at Arsenal and which revealed not only who the new man was, but also that he could outwit the media.

-If you have ever done a media interview or if you have witnessed one and then seen what happens after, you will know what spin really means.
+If you have ever done a media interview or if you have witnessed one, and then seen what happens thereafter, you will know what “spin” really means.
 Through asking key questions journalists attempt to catch out the interviewee.
-Get him/her to say enough and one line will give the journalist all he/she needs to twist the entire interview.
+Get him/her to say enough and then one line selected from everything else which is said, will give the journalist all he/she needs to twist the entire interview.

-All those headlines come from questions, questions, questions, until one sentence uttered can be converted into a mind-boggling headline.
+All those headlines that we then see, emerge from questions, questions, questions, until one sentence uttered can be converted into a mind-boggling but utterly misleading headline.

-In this case however the matter was slightly different.
-Scurrilous rumours had started to circulate about Mr Wenger before he even stepped off the plane – rumours that said that there was a reason for him leaving Japan, where he previously worked, that had nothing to do with football and Arsenal.
+Each case is of course slightly different.
+Soon after details of his appointment were made public, scurrilous rumours had started to circulate about Mr Wenger.
+The media were abuzz with them before he even stepped off the plane – rumours that said that there was a secret reason for him leaving Japan, where he previously worked, that had nothing to do with football and nothing to do with the offer of a job from Arsenal.

-Rumours of behaviour of the most awful and appalling crimes committed.
+Rumours of behaviour of the most awful type with the most appalling crimes being committed.

-These rumours started to circulate even before Mr Wenger officially took up his position (you will recall his appointment at Arsenal was known about from the moment he signed Vieira – while still in Japan.
-And it really began to boil up when he took up his post on 1 October 1966.
+Thus these rumours started to circulate among the journalists even before Mr Wenger officially took up his position (you will recall his appointment at Arsenal was known about from the moment he signed Vieira – while still in Japan).
+And it really began to boil up after he took up his post on 1 October 1966.

-Sensing a story happening just a few miles from their offices, and having no worry about destroying the career of a man on the back of a rumour whose origin no one quite knew, journalists began to show an interest while letting others take the rumours on.
+Sensing a story happening just a few miles from their offices, and having no worry about destroying the career of a man on the back of an outrageous rumour whose origin no one quite knew, journalists began to show an interest while letting encouraging others suggest there was something dark in Mr Wenger’s background.

-Eventually being fully aware of what was being said and what was going on, Mr Wenger announced that he was going outside to confront the journalists.
-Urgent pleas were made inside Highbury to the effect that he should not.
+Eventually being fully aware of what was being said and what was going on, Mr Wenger announced that he was going outside to confront a gaggle of journalists who had gathered at the steps of the main entrance to Highbury.
+Urgent pleas were made inside the ground to the effect that he should not do any such thing.
 Insiders report that phrases like “You don’t understand the English journalists; it is not the same as in other countries,” were made.

-But Mr Wenger would have none of it and Ignoring advice from inside the club, Mr Wenger walked out onto the steps of Highbury and looked down on the mob.
+But Mr Wenger would have none of it and ignoring advice from inside the club, after days and weeks of this bubbling along, Mr Wenger walked out onto the steps of Highbury and looked down on the mob.

 “What have you got to say about the rumours, Mr Wenger?” screamed members of the hoard.